MaanitShah04/MaanitShah04.github.io/_posts/2024-04-05-Markov-Decision-Processes.md

 p(s, r|s, a) = Pr[S_{t+1} =s, R_{t+1} = r | S_{t} =s, A_{t} =a].
 ```

+The expected rewards for state–action pairs,

 ```math
 r(s, a) = \mathbb{E}[R_{t+1} | S_t = s, A_t = a] = \sum_{r \in \mathcal{R}} \sum_{s' \in \mathcal{S}} p(s', r|s, a)
 ```

+The state-transition probabilities,

 ```math
 p(s'|s, a) = \Pr[S_{t+1} = s' | S_t = s, A_t = a] = \sum_{r \in \mathcal{R}} p(s', r|s, a)
 ```

+The expected rewards for state–action–next-state triples,

 ```math
 r(s, a, s') = \mathbb{E}[R_{t+1} | S_t = s, A_t = a, S_{t+1} = s'] = \frac{\sum_{r \in \mathcal{R}} r p(r, s'|s, a)}{p(s'|s, a)}
 ```